flexera-public/policy_templates/tools/catalog_management/policy_sync/README.md

 This policy template synchronizes the policy templates in a Flexera organization to a GitHub repository.
 This includes publishing new templates, updating existing templates, and unpublishing defunct templates.
 It uses a JSON file stored in the GitHub repository to determine a set of current policy templates and then compares them with your current account policies to take appropriate action.

+__NOTE: It is recommended that this policy template be used alongside the [Hidden Policy Templates](https://github.com/flexera-public/policy_templates/tree/master/tools/catalog_management/hidden_policies) policy template to ensure that updated policy templates do not go unpublished due to being hidden in the catalog.
+Automatic actions for `Hidden Policy Templates` should be enabled to either unhide or delete hidden catalog policy templates.__

 ## How It Works

 - The policy pulls a list of active policy templates from the GitHub repository specified in the user parameters.